 This work is my passion, and for that reason, I can not resist the urge to continually learn and grow in my art of doula-ing.
 The following are my ongoing efforts to grow my knowledge and skills, as well as previously attended trainings, and certifications :

 2019 / Ongoing

 - FAU Post Baccalaureate Medical Pathway Program (ongoing since 2017)

-- 90 hour Lactation Consultant Training Program from Lactation Education Resources (ongoing)
+- 90 hour Lactation Consultant Training Program from Lactation Education Resources (ongoing since 2018)

 - Joined the Association for Prenatal and Perinatal Psychology and Health (APPPAH)

 - Shadowed home birth advocate OB/GYN Stuart Fischbein, M.D.

 - Touch for Health I (muscle testing and balancing)

 - Arvigo Techniques of Maya Abdominal Therapy Self-Care Training